Free Trade Agreements, Their Impact, Types, and Examples

 A country can also unilaterally loosen trade restrictions, but that rarely happens.
 It would put the country at a competitive disadvantage.
 The United States and other developed countries only do this as a type of foreign aid.
-They want to help emerging markets strengthen certain industries.
-The foreign industry is too small to be a threat.
+They want to help emerging markets strengthen strategic industries that are too small to be a threat.
 It helps the emerging market's economy grow, creating new markets for U.S. exporters.

 Multilateral trade agreements are the most difficult to negotiate.
 These are among three countries or more.
 The greater the number of participants, the more difficult the negotiations are.
-They are also more complex, since each country has its own needs and requests.
+They are also more complex than bilateral agreements.
+Each country has its own needs and requests.

 Once negotiated, multilateral agreements are very powerful.
 They cover a larger geographic area.
 That confers a greater competitive advantage on the signatories.
 All countries also give each other most favored nation status.
 They agree to treat each other equally.

 The largest multilateral agreement is the North American Free Trade Agreement.
 It is between the United States, Canada and Mexico.
 Their combined economic output is $20 trillion.
-NAFTA quadrupled trade to $1.14 trillion in 2015 But it also cost between 500,000 to 750,000 U.S. jobs.
+Over NAFTA's first two decades, regional trade increased from roughly $290 billion in 1993 to more than $1.1 trillion in 2016.
+But it also cost between 500,000 to 750,000 U.S. jobs.
 Most were in the manufacturing industry in California, New York, Michigan and Texas.
 For more, see Pros and Cons of Free Trade Agreements.

 The United States has one other multilateral regional trade agreement.
-The United States negotiated the Central American-Dominican Republic Free Trade Agreement.
-It was with Costa Rica, Dominican Republic, Guatemala, Honduras, Nicaragua and El Salvador.
+The United States negotiated the Dominican Republic-Central America FTA (CAFTA-DR) Central American-Dominican Republic Free Trade Agreement.
+It was with Costa Rica, Dominican Republic, Guatemala, Honduras, Nicaragua, and El Salvador.
 It eliminated tariffs on more than 80 percent of U.S. exports.

 The Trans-Pacific Partnership would have replaced NAFTA as the world's largest agreement.
 In 2017, President Trump withdrew the United States from it.

 There are pros and cons to trade agreements.
-By removing tariffs, they lower prices of imports.
-Consumers benefits.
+By removing tariffs, they lower prices of imports and consumers benefit.
 But some domestic industries suffer.
 They can't compete with countries that have a lower standard of living.
 As a result, they can go out of business and their employees suffer.
 Trade agreements often force a trade-off between companies and consumers.

 On the other hand, some domestic industries benefit.
 They find new markets for their tariff-free products.
 Those industries grow and hire more workers.